HONDA PCX125 (2018 - on) Review

-This good build quality is reflected in our previous 2010-on Honda PCX125 review too, with 15 of you sharing your thoughts for an average build quality and reliability rating of 4.8 out of five.
+This good build quality is reflected in our previous 2010-on Honda PCX125 review too, with many of you sharing your thoughts and awarding strong marks overall, and for reliability.
 Granted that is for a previous design, however there is nothing to suggest that the ownership experience on this machine will be any different, with this current iteration having already been in production for the best part of two years.

 That said, the fuel flap located between the rider’s legs feels flimsy and I would personally like some kind of confirmation that the filler cap is on properly, rather than simply a half twist to reset its position, without any sort of click.
 These are both picky details though.